gakalmar/Notes/JS_Basics.md

 > ### **Method**
 > A function that is associated with an object or an instance of an object, typically used to perform operations on the object or manipulate the object's data.
-> They are basically functions defined as values an object's' key.
+> They are basically functions defined as values of an object's key.

 - For example: